YasinZ/175Final/README.md

     ```
     sed -n '101, 300p' processed_data.txt > small_train.txt
     ```
-    Otherwise, you use the function (I slightly changed your code for image name) to generate the file from json file by
+    If you don't have this yet, you use the function (I slightly changed your code for image name) to generate the file from json file by
     ```
     from label_resize import resize
     writeInfo("Dataset/annotation.json")
     ```
-    This generate the whole image information (left and right had separately), so if you lost ```processed_data.txt``` that I gave you, please use this.
+    This generate the whole image information (left and right had separately), so if you lost ```processed_data.txt``` that I gave you, please use this. (you need Dataset/annotation.json)